It may depend somewhat on where you live, but it DEFINITELY depends on what you're doing right now.

 Likewise in your own game of life, the worst thing you can do is bet on one specific outcome.
 I’ve seen too many otherwise intelligent Americans invest in the stock market at its height, or try flipping homes right before the housing bubble burst.

 Often, the sanest course of action is the most boring: Control your spending, pay down debt, beef up your emergency fund.
 If you want the full story, check out How to Recession-proof your Finances.
-Do that, and you can become you’re own expert.
+Do that, and you can become your own expert.